Guide

 Once you know who and where you want to treat, it’s time to think about the how.
 What kind of equipment will you need to provide exceptional care for your patients?
 Before you become overwhelmed by the mere thought of such a large purchase, consider this advice from PT and clinic owner Jack Sparacio’s post on opening an outpatient private practice for less than $8,000: “Buying equipment for your office does not need to break the bank.
 And with the Internet, you can quickly compare prices to save significant amounts of money.”
 So, before you drop thousands of dollars on expensive equipment—or make any other major purchases for your practice—heed the following advice:

 • Shop online.
 Sites like eBay and Amazon are great places to find deals on new and used equipment.
-And if you’re a WebPT Member, you have access to the WebPT Marketplace, where you can purchase clinical supplies and equipment for up to 25% off wholesale.
+And if you’re a WebPT Member, you have access to the WebPT Marketplace, where you can purchase clinical supplies and equipment at discounted prices.

 • Get creative.
-Some pieces of equipment will always be pricey.
-But sometimes, you can work around buying that big-ticket item until you have the resources to do so.
+Some pieces of equipment will always be pricey, but sometimes, you can delay buying that big-ticket item until you have the resources to do so.
 As PT and clinic owner Jack Sparacio writes, “Why spend $3,500 on a high-end Ultrasound-Electric Stimulation Combo Machine when you can buy separate portable ultrasound and electrical stimulation units for about $100 each?”

 • Consider renting.
 Instead of doubling down on a costly machine, therapy business owners may find that leasing is preferable to buying outright.
 It gives you the ability to use the latest and greatest machinery while making budget-friendly payments.